 Of course, the aforementioned films aren’t even close to being considered among Broderick’s greatest.
-His top-rated film has a wide range of style and content.
-But they all have one thing in common: Broderick aided in their improvement.
+His top-rated films have a wide range of style and content, but they all have one thing in common: Broderick aided in their improvement.

-It did for Broderick, too, despite receiving barely enough praise to get it into his top ten.
-Broderick plays Eugene, a simple private in a World War II film with basic production design.
+Despite receiving barely enough praise to get it into his top ten, Broderick plays Eugene, a simple private in a World War II film with basic production design.
 Obviously, the story develops from there, but Broderick and Christopher Walken’s pairing in Biloxi Blues will always be remembered.

 Glory is another Matthew Broderick classic for those that love period movies.
 Broderick really displays his grit and acting chops in this role that those who love these types of movies would appreciate.

 In a conflict, there is only one hue that brings everyone together: red.
 It’s the same hue as every person who has ever fought and died on a battlefield, regardless of who they fought for.

 When Shaw is given the task of taking over the 54th, he is faced with numerous challenges, and in the end, things do not turn out as expected, for history in the movies can be fudged and even rewritten, but it cannot erase what happened.